 There is a test initialization file (test.init) packaged with WBM.
 This is a good place to start in order to test if your system is running WBM properly.
 Executing WBM on the test initialization file will produce a local copy of the output that can be compared to the standard data provided.
 Any discrepancy between the two data sets will indicate an installation problem with WBM.
 Change directory to the Singularity root directory / if you opened a shell to the singularity container.
-To execute the test model type the following:
+To execute the test model, type the following:

 /wbm/model/wbm.pl -v /wbm/wbm_init/wbm_test.init